erayerdin/tgcli/README.md

 ### Github Releases

 Currently, the project is being migrated to Rust.
-Until a stable release, the binaries will be distributed on [Releases page][release_page_url].
+Until a stable release, the binaries and a Debian package will be distributed on [Releases page][release_page_url].

 [release_page_url]: https://github.com/erayerdin/tgcli/releases